I've got a loose battery here in my cochlear implant.

 They're freeze, they crash.

-Forty-three percent of people lose irreplaceable files every year in carbonite, spawning all kinds of cheap competitors out there now.
+And Carbonite, spawning all kinds of cheap competitors out there now.

-But they are the number one online backup system because carbonite securely automatically backs up your hard drive whenever you're connected to the internet, stores it off site, and restoration is easy.
+But they are the number one online backup system because Carbonite securely automatically backs up your hard drive whenever you're connected to the internet, stores it off-site, and restoration is easy.

 And now this special deal because they are aware of the economic crisis that we're in.

-You get uh a full year.
+You get a full year.

-Well, actually you get 14 months for the price of a full year, $3.57 a month.
+Well, actually, you get 14 months for the price of a full year, $3.57 a month.

-Just go to Carbonite.com, use offer code rush, Carbonite.com.
+Just go to carbonite.com, use offer code Rush, Carbonite.com.

-It's something that once you do it, you'll forget about it.
+That's something that once you do it, you'll forget about it.

-Once you bet you'll f you'll forget about it until the worst happens.
+You'll forget about it until the worst happens.

 And then you too will be sending me an email in case you missed this.

-Earlier in the program on Saturday from a Daily Telegraph.
+Earlier in the program on Saturday from a Daily Telegraph, actually, this is from Australia.

-I I'm I misidentified it earlier as the UK.
+I misidentified it earlier as the UK.

 He's currently under arrest for beheading his wife.

-That's the lead of the story.
+That's the lead to the story.

 They have a picture of the couple.

-They have a picture of Hassan uh Muzamul Hassan and his wife when her head was still on, and they capture the picture is the couple in happier times before Hassan removed his wife's head.
+And the caption of the picture is the couple in happier times before Hassan removed his wife's head.

-And uh he is in jail.
+And he's in jail.

-But he was just trying to combat the negative Image of uh of Muslims now under arrest for beheading his wife.
+But he was just trying to combat the negative image of Muslims.

 I'm reading an honest caption of this picture.